Contingencyplana/storybook_archipelago/a0_0_sailing_mode/a1_1_shell_bazaar_minigame/taskmaps/milestones.md

 # Milestones: Shell Bazaar Minigame

 ## Initial Planning

 - [x] Scaffold all four node folders and files
-- [ ] Draft taskmap and milestones for bazaar stalls
+- [x] Draft taskmap and milestones for bazaar stalls

 ## Node Logic & Story

-- [ ] Implement and test left/right logic for each node
+- [x] Implement and test left/right logic for each node
-- [ ] Write and test story surface for each node
+- [x] Write and test story surface for each node
-- [ ] Integrate shell stall theme throughout
+- [x] Integrate shell stall theme throughout

 ## Playtesting

-- [ ] Run all node tests and playtest flows
+- [x] Run all node tests and playtest flows
 - [ ] Refine based on feedback and test results

 ## Integration

-- [ ] Update portalmap and subtaskmap as needed
+- [x] Update portalmap and subtaskmap as needed
 - [ ] Link to worldmap and higher-level planning docs

 ## Notes

-- Mark milestones as you complete them.
-- Revise as the minigame evolves.
+- Playtest complete as of August 17, 2025.
+All nodes contract-compliant and tested.
+Ready for polish or expansion.